Nuggets of Wisdom from the Senior Crew

 - Bell carts are few and in high demand.
 Please use them responsibly, loading and unloading as quickly as possible.
-You may use one to haul boxes and other gear from your room or car to the Buyers Bazaar or a gaming salon, as long as it is then returned to the hotel lobby ASAP (have a friend return it, if necessary).
+You may use one to haul boxes and other gear from your room or car to a gaming salon, as long as it is then returned to the hotel lobby ASAP (have a friend return it, if necessary).